kool-engine/kool/README.md

 ## A Hello World Example

-Getting a simple scene on the screen is quite simple:
+Getting a basic scene on the screen is quite simple:
 ```kotlin
 fun main() {
     val ctx = createDefaultContext()